augelloantonio/buyit/README.md

 - Add a Voucher
 - Edit/Delete elements

-There is no need of an Hi Tech computer, BuyIt is a light, performant Platform, build for computer but full responsive.
+There is no need of an Hi Tech computer, BuyIt is a light, performant Platform, full responsive.
 This means that is is possible to have the full control of the Platform from a Mobile Phone or from a Tablet.

 The dashboard was build as Mobile First and the charts are full responsive, giving a nice and quick view about the business wherever the owner is, the only needed thing is an internet connection.